 Partner shall provide all users with all information necessary to ensure compliance with the Export Regulations.

 Upon request by Siemens, Partner shall promptly provide Siemens with all information pertaining to users, the intended use, and the location of use, or the final destination (in the case of hardware, documentation and technology) of the Offerings.
-Partner will notify Siemens prior to Partner disclosing any information to Siemens that is defense-related or requires controlled or special data handling under the applicable government regulations and will use the disclosure tools and methods specified by Siemens.
+Partner will notify Siemens prior to Partner disclosing any information to Siemens that is defense-related or requires controlled or special data handling pursuant to the applicable government regulations and will use the disclosure tools and methods specified by Siemens.

 Partner will indemnify and hold harmless Siemens, its affiliates, subcontractors, and their representatives against any claims, damages, fines, and costs (including attorney’s fees and expenses) relating in any way to Partner’s noncompliance with this Section 12, including Partner’s and its users’ and third party business partners’ violation or alleged violation of any Export Regulations and Partner will compensate Siemens for all losses and expenses resulting thereof.